 ETL/ELT tools that automate data extraction from disparate data sources can offer a lot of advantages to data engineers, scientists, and business analysts:

-- Plug-and-Play Connectivity: Most data extraction tools like Hevo Data offer plug-and-play connectors to your most frequently used business applications.
+- Plug-and-Play Connectivity: Most tools like Hevo Data offer plug-and-play connectors to your most frequently used business applications.
 With a few clicks, you can connect your source and start ingesting data.

-- Economies of Scale: Scaling data extraction by creating parallel solutions is like wheels within wheels.
-In such cases, data extraction tools can be more cost-effective than manual data extraction.
+- Economies of Scale: Scaling data by creating parallel solutions is like wheels within wheels.
+In such cases, data extraction tools can be more cost-effective than manually extracting the data.

-- Easy Compliance: Data extraction tools can help organizations to comply with data governance regulations by allowing them to track and audit data changes.
+- Easy Compliance: Tools can help organizations to comply with data governance regulations by allowing them to track and audit data changes.

 Improving data quality, automating data collection, and making data-driven decisions can be made simpler through the use of these widely used ETL/ELT tools.